Andean Village comes alive with Pawkar Raymi, Equinox Celebration to honor Mother Earth

 “Many claim that the black dress is a sign of respect and mourning for the Incan prince Atahuallpa, betrayed and murdered by the Spanish, who ruled the area before the conquest,” reports Cuenca High Life.
 “Others, however, say it originated much later.”

 Men and women of Saraguro in traditional clothing prepare floral arrangements outside the town cathedral.
-Photo source: April Holloway / Ancient Origins
+Photo source: Joanna Gillan / Ancient Origins

 Pawkar Raymi, a celebration of Pachamama